durvesh8/Social-Distancing/README.md

 ...
 ```
 ## Running the Social Distancing monitor using YOLOv4
-To implement the object tracking using YOLOv4, first we convert the .weights into the corresponding TensorFlow model which will be saved to a checkpoints folder.
-Then all we need to do is run the object_tracker.py script to run our object tracker with YOLOv4, DeepSort and TensorFlow.
 ```bash
 # Run yolov4 deep sort social distancing monitor on video (It will take some time to execute)
 python sociald.py --video ./data/video/test.mp4 --output ./outputs/demo.avi --model yolov4